After two years of Covid-enforced cancellations, we are delighted to announce that our exhibition will take place in 2022

 Sunday Evening Lenten Programme: “Reflections For All People“.
 Bewdley Churches Together will hold joint services at 6.30 p.m. on Sunday evenings throughout Lent, each evening featuring a reflection on a painting chosen from the Collection by one of our Ministers.

-Thursday Quiet Space Each Thursday, we provide a space for quiet thought and reflection between 10.00 a.m. and 4.00 p.m. at the Friends Meeting House.
+Thursday Quiet Space Each Thursday in April (7th, 14th, 21st), we provide a space for quiet thought and reflection between 11.00 a.m. and 4.00 p.m. at the Friends Meeting House.
 This historic building offers a welcoming and peaceful environment for all.

 Saturday 26th March